What is a bike bus/train?

 - A well-fitted helmet

-- Some practice riding in the street (i.e. a Bike Train is not the best place to learn how to ride)
+- Some practice riding in the street (i.e., a bike bus/train is not the best place to learn how to ride)

 - Secure two adult volunteers to ride with the students, one at the front of the train and one at the back, to ensure student safety and comfort.

 - Establish expectations with your participants and review safe group riding skills.
 Riding safely in the street requires practice and protocol.
-Contact SRTS staff for information.
+Contact Safe Routes to School staff for information.

 - Start leading your train!

-Bike Train: If you want to do more…
+Bike bus/train: If you want to do more…

 If you want to reach more students and have multiple routes, the following are ideas for doing so.